Should Investors Allocate More to China A Shares? Putting Common Arguments to the Test

 Each of the preceding arguments for a greater allocation to Chinese stocks are perfectly applicable to passive strategies, each addressing some aspect of the beta associated with increasing one’s weight to China.
 For global asset owners searching for outperformance, another widely claimed feature of China’s market that could make it particularly attractive is the relatively large alpha opportunity it offers.
 Many investors are familiar with mounting evidence in the academic literature pointing to a diminished ability of active managers to eke out alpha in developed markets; in stark contrast, recent research has shown strong empirical support for the ability of money managers in China to achieve market-beating returns.3

 What explains the difference in available alpha across developed and emerging markets?
 One promising theory is that China’s market, where 80-90% of trades are made by non-professional individual investors, is simply less efficient than developed markets, where retail trading accounts for something on the order of 2% of overall volume.
 Investing for alpha is a zero-sum game, and we should clearly expect better-informed and highly experienced equity managers will have a meaningful edge trading stocks in a market like China’s.
-In Figure 6, we put this hypothesis to the test, ranking a set of developed and emerging markets by estimates of retail investor participation (right panel), then plotting the average returns in each market from simple quant strategies—including popular factors, ranging from Value and Quality to Low Risk and Momentum—over the last 5 years (left panel).
+In Figure 6, we put this hypothesis to the test, ranking a set of developed and emerging markets by estimates of retail investor participation (Panel A), then plotting the average returns in each market from simple quant strategies—including popular factors, ranging from Value and Quality to Low Risk and Momentum—over the last 5 years (Panel B).

 As the plots above illustrate, while simple factor strategies barely delivered positive returns in recent years in the U.S. and Japan—markets crowded with professional investors—the same strategies produced superior returns in emerging markets, like China, Taiwan, and South Korea, where retail traders’ behavioral mistakes created opportunities for those taking a systematic, data-driven approach to investing.
 Indeed, the ranking of retail participation is identical to the ranking of markets in terms of available alpha, strongly supporting the case for targeting active strategies toward less efficient markets.
 And while we opted to show performance of straightforward factor strategies in this section to make a point about the general relationship between retail investor participation, market inefficiency, and expected alpha, we expect more sophisticated active strategies to have an even greater edge in China.